 Community Supported Agriculture (CSA) is a subscription-based business model sometimes called a farm share or farm subscription.
 Individuals and families prepay for a fresh food delivery subscription.
 Members receive a share of what the farm produces.
 The farm's members enjoy certified organic vegetables and herbs, and the opportunity to support a local farm.
 Early sales fund the farm's season.

 The farm delivers their CSA's in wooden crates.
 Each crate is lined with a plastic bag.
 Members retrieve the bag of vegetables from their crate, and the crate remains at the host site until the following week, when the next delivery is made.
-At that time, the empty crate is retrieved and a new crate full of fresh food is delivered.
-While in storage, crates can be consolidated to take up less space.
-The farm also delivers perishable items in an insulated cooler.
-Members who purchased perishable items retrieve their items from the insulated cooler.
+At that time, the empty crate from the prior week is retrieved and a new crate full of fresh food is delivered.
+After pickup happens, crates can be consolidated to take up less space at the host site.
+The farm also delivers frozen and refrigerated items in an insulated cooler.
+Members who purchased frozen or refrigerated items retrieve their items from the insulated cooler during the pickup hours.
 All items are labeled with the member's name.
 Members are not permitted to take the cooler with them.

 The farm is actively searching for host sites in the following areas: